EnterpriseDB/terraform-provider-biganimal/docs/data-sources/pgd.md

 - `private_networking` (Boolean) Is private networking enabled.
 - `region` (Attributes) Region. (see [below for nested schema](#nestedatt--data_groups--region))
 - `resizing_pvc` (Set of String) Resizing PVC.
+- `service_account_ids` (Set of String) A Google Cloud Service Account is used for logs.
+If you leave this blank, then you will be unable to access log details for this cluster.
+Required when cluster is deployed on BigAnimal's cloud account.
 - `storage` (Attributes) Storage. (see [below for nested schema](#nestedatt--data_groups--storage))

 <a id="nestedatt--data_groups--allowed_ip_ranges"></a>